AlexLjunggren/validator/README.md

 ## AlphaNumeric Validation ##

-Validates variable consistis of only letters and/or numbers
+Validates variable consists of only letters and/or numbers

 ```java
 @AlphaNumericValidation